-- 145. A member of the House of Lords who is sentenced to be imprisoned indefinitely or for more than one year ceases to be a member of the House and is no longer subject to the House's Code of Conduct. - 146.
-The following paragraphs apply in cases where a member who has been sentenced to imprisonment continues to be a member of the House and therefore is subject to the Code. - 147.
+- 149. A member of the House of Lords who is sentenced to be imprisoned indefinitely or for more than one year ceases to be a member of the House11 and is no longer subject to the House's Code of Conduct. - 150.
+The following paragraphs apply in cases where a member who has been sentenced to imprisonment continues to be a member of the House and therefore is subject to the Code. - 151.
 A member sentenced to imprisonment in the United Kingdom for a term of up to and including one year (or given a suspended sentence of imprisonment in the United Kingdom of whatever length) is deemed to have breached the Code.
 The case is then referred to the Sub-Committee on Lords' Conduct for it to recommend a sanction.
-The Sub-Committee may defer its consideration of a sanction if an appeal is lodged in the courts. - 148.
-A member sentenced to imprisonment outside the United Kingdom (whether the sentence is suspended or not) is presumed to have breached the Code.
-The case is then referred to the Sub-Committee on Lords' Conduct for it to consider whether the presumption should apply in that case and, if it should, what sanction to recommend.
-The member has the right to make representations to the Sub-Committee, and the Sub-Committee may take other evidence.
-If the sentence is for imprisonment for a term of more than one year, the Sub-Committee will defer its consideration of the case until any motion in the House that the member should cease to be a member is disposed of.
+The Sub-Committee may defer its consideration of a sanction if an appeal is lodged in the courts.

-&lt;sup>12 House of Lords Reform Act 2014, section 3.
+11 House of Lords Reform Act 2014, section 3.
 In the case of a conviction outside the United Kingdom, a resolution of the House is necessary to give effect to the expulsion.